wd15/wd15.github.com/_posts/2013-04-08-configuring-sumatra-for-postgres.md

 Postgres does (see this
 [stackoverflow thread](http://stackoverflow.com/questions/13736059/databaseerror-at-post-113-value-too-long-for-type-character-varying10)
 for more details).
-Anyway, fixing the field size problem simply requires making a number of changes like this:
+Anyway, fixing the field size problem simply requires making a number of changes like this

 {% highlight diff %}
 -    type = models.CharField(max_length=20)